-After grouping fixed assets based on business segments (automobiles and sales financing) and regional classification, which are mutually complementary with each other, the Group determines whether there is any indication of impairment on business-use assets and then recognizes and measures impairment losses.
+After grouping fixed assets based on business segments (automobiles and sales financing) and regional classification, which are mutually complementary with each other, the Group determines whether there is any indication of impairment on fixed assets and then recognizes and measures impairment losses.
 The Group reasonably estimates future cash flows and net realizable value in recognizing and measuring impairment losses, and discount rates in measuring impairment losses.

 The assumptions used to estimate future cash flows are based on the Company's business plan which is approved by the Management meeting considering historical market share conditions, profit margins, and third-party forecast data.
-Regional market growth rates, relevant market trends including the impact of COVID-19, and expected changes in the business environment are also considered.
+Regional market growth rates, relevant market trends including the impact of COVID-19 and the semiconductor shortage, and expected changes in the business environment are also considered.
 Net realizable value is calculated based on the real estate appraisal value etc. and other publicly available information.
 The discount rate is calculated based on the weighted average cost of capital, taking into account country risk and other factors in each country.

-Of fixed assets, property, plant and equipment recorded in the consolidated financial statements for the fiscal year 2020 are \(\frac{\pmathbf{4}}{4}\),378,554 million.
-As a result of impairment testing, it was determined that no impairment loss on business-use assets of new asset group was required.
-Impairment loss recorded in this fiscal year on idle and other assets are \(\frac{\pmathbf{9}}{9}\),109 million.
+The Group conducted impairment testing for asset groups for which there were indications of impairment at the end of the fiscal year 2021, and recorded impairment loss of \(\frac{\text{\ti}\text{\te